najork/principles/README.md

 15. Synchronous time is invaluable for creative problem solving.
 A whiteboard is worth its weight in gold.
 You should almost certainly be leveraging both of these whenever a new project kicks off.
 16. Leave meetings with next steps, owners, and timelines.
 Create a paper trail for transparency and accountability.
 17. Communicate wins.
 Ensure that individuals are recognized for their hard work.
-18. The amount of energy that goes into getting something right the first time around should be directly correlated to how difficult it is to change.
-19. That said, build things with the expectation that you’ll get it wrong the first time.
-Build them in a manner that makes mistakes cheap and easy to fix.
-Optimize on getting feedback quickly and iterating.
-20. Either do the quick-and-dirty thing which buys a lot of time, or the long-term thing.
-Prefer the extremes.
-Avoid the middle.